willardharris/balena-ads-b/README.md

  3. Locate the the file `SharecodeGenerator.html` and open it in your web browser.
  4. Fill in the form to generate a Plane Finder share code.
 Use the same email address as you used when registering for the Plane Finder account.
 For *Receiver Lat*, use the value from the `LAT` variable in part 2.
 For *Receiver Lon*, use the value from the `LON` variable.
 Lastly, click the *Create new sharecode* button.
 A sharecode should appear in a few seconds, it should look similar to `6g34asr1gvvx7`.
 Copy it to your clipboard.
 Disregard the rest of the form – you don't have to fill this out.
  5. Open Plane Finder's *[Your Receivers](https://planefinder.net/account/receivers)* page.
 Under the *Add a Receiver* heading, locate the *Share Code* input field.
 Paste the sharecode from the previous step, then click the *Add Receiver*-button.
  6. Head back to the Balena dashboard and your device's page.
-Click on the *Device Variables*-button – *Vx*.
+Click on the *Device Variables*-button.
 Add a variable named `PLANEFINDER_SHARECODE` and paste the value of the Plane Finder key you just created, e.g. `7e3q8n45wq369`.
- 7. On your device's page in the Balena dashboard, restart the *planefinder* application under *Services* by clicking the "cycle" icon next to the service name.
+ 7. On your device's page in the Balena dashboard, restart the *planefinder* service under *Services* by clicking the "cycle" icon next to the service name.

 ## Part 6 – Configure OpenSky Network
 ### Alternative A: Port an existing OpenSky Network receiver